Alaskan king crab fishing: Equipment and process

 Commercial fishing boats are between 12 and 75 m in length, are equipped with hydraulic systems to lift the catch, and are able to withstand the freezing weather of the Bering Sea.
 Each fishing boat sets its own sailing schedule during the crabbing season, often staying out for days or weeks at a time.

 Fishermen use a box-shaped trap called a pot, which consists of a steel frame covered with a nylon mesh.
 Each pot weighs 600–800 lb and a ship may carry 150 to 300 pots.
 Fish, usually herring or codfish, are placed inside as bait, and then the pot is sunk to the sea floor where the king crabs reside.
 The pots are dropped in a straight line (known as a "string") for easier retrieval.

 Red and blue king crab can be found between the intertidal zone and a depth of 100 fathom.
 Golden king crab live in depths between 100 and 400 fathoms (180–720 m, 600–2400 ft).
 The location of the pot is marked on the surface by a buoy, which is later used for retrieval.
 After allowing the pots to rest on the sea floor (typically one to two days for red and blue king crab, longer for golden king crab), the pots are hauled back to the surface using a hydraulic winch with a pulley on the end called a "block".

 The pot is then brought on board the boat and the crew sorts the catch.
-Any crabs not meeting the regulation requirements for size and gender are thrown back.
+Any crabs not meeting the regulation requirements for size and sex are thrown back.
 The crabs are stored live in a holding tank until the boat reaches shore, where they are sold.
 If the weather becomes too cold, the live crabs may freeze and burst.
 If they are left in the tank for too long, they can harm and possibly kill each other as they can be cannibalistic.

 Even the rocking of the boat can cause damage to the crabs, so boards are inserted in the holds to prevent excessive side-to-side movement.
 If a crab dies in the hold for any reason, it releases toxins that can kill other crabs.
 If the crew fails to remove the dead crabs, they can poison the entire tank and ruin the catch.

 Deckhands are paid a percentage of the profits after the owner's share is taken into account.
 This can range from nothing to tens of thousands of dollars, depending on the size of the harvest.
 The so-called "greenhorns" (deckhands in their first season of fishing) are paid a fixed sum of money.